-Prospective parents and pupils are most welcome to book an appointment to tour the School in term time.
+Prospective parents and pupils are most welcome to book an appointment to learn more about the outstanding education that we deliver.
 Please contact Admissions.

 The booklet below explains the Standard Operating Procedures that have been implemented at Marlborough College Malaysia following term recommencement on 25th August 2020.